 At the end of 1999, BAI began offering the Bard Micro-Cap Value Fund, L.P. to clients.
 This is a limited partnership that invests in the smallest of companies (micro-caps) to achieve long-term capital growth.
 It often holds these stocks for years, during which period the companies may have grown beyond micro-cap size.
 BAI is the general partner of this partnership.
-We will provide you with a Private Offering Memorandum if you want to consider investing in this fund.
+Investors have been provided a Private Offering Memorandum prior to investing in this fund.
+The fund is not accepting new investors at this time.
 This fund may not be available to everyone because of various state laws, investor limitations, and other factors.